eslint/rfcs/designs/2025-define-plugin/README.md

 Any operation beyond rudimentary boolean checks or string concatenation would be difficult or impossible to describe even with that information.

 This RFC believes requiring a single function per config makes for more clear, readable plugin definitions and is worth the -typically small- number of extra lines.

+### `configs`: Should a `recommended` config also be automatically generated?

+Earlier versions of this RFC suggested automatically adding a `recommended` config based on rules' `meta.docs.recommended` properties.
+This was removed to keep the RFC and `definePlugin` cleaner and simpler.

+A future version of `definePlugin` could add this feature.
+It would likely be discussed as part of a separate helper function or a new option like `autoConfig: true`.

 ### `configs`: Should an `all` config also be automatically generated?